But if your organization has recently experienced one of these change moments, you’ve probably outgrown your brand:

 This is a major (perhaps final) step of the process of becoming not just a business that can grow, but one that creates intentional growth.
 Harmonizing our brand strategy and our business strategy in this way ensures that our own marketing efforts are in tune with where we want the business to go—we’re not just hunting leads, we’re specifically looking for a narrow group of people who want to work with us, and vice versa.

 Know who you want to impress

-We also want to work with growth-stage businesses—they’re moving fast and thinking about the bottom line, they want to get started quickly rather than spending a few months on planning first.
+We also work with growth-stage businesses—they’re moving fast and thinking about the bottom line, they want to get started quickly rather than spending a few months on planning first.
 The owner or president is usually heavily involved, they have a small marketing team or none at all, and they’re coming to us to lead strategy and execute production.
-There’s actually two people we serve here: the Obsessive Owner and the Maturing Marketer.
+There’s actually two people we serve here: the Obsessive Owner and the Experienced Marketer.

 Either way, we’re working with companies at a tipping point of growth, where their strategies no longer serve who they are.
 Which, ironically, is where we found ourselves before starting this process.

 Pro note: creating these personas was a mixture of research and our experience.
 We had a third party interview a representative sample of our ideal customers, and we talked extensively to our sales and client services teams to hear about what they encounter on a day-to-day basis.
 We took a hard look at who we serve best, how they view us, and what problems we’re uniquely qualified to solve for them.
 Being brutally honest with yourself is key.

 We’ve actually developed different messaging for the personas mentioned based not on where they work, but instead on where in the business they work.
 For execs and c-suite, our elevator pitch is: